Censored Stable Subordinators and Fractional Derivatives: Introduction

-It is intuitively clear that $-D^\beta_x$ is the generator of the decreasing $\beta$-stable L\'evy process \emph{censored} upon jumping below 0 \cite[Theorem 4.10]{INW69}, censored in the terminology of \cite{BBC03}.
-This is because $-D^\beta_x$ only allows decreasing $\beta$-stable L\'evy jumps from $x$ falling above 0, and so any jump falling below $0$ is censored/forbidden.
-See \cite[Remark 3.3]{kyp14} for two other different ways of ``censoring" a process.\\
+It is intuitively clear that $-\DCs\beta$ only allows the decreasing $\beta$-stable jumps to land inside $\Rp$, and suppresses those landing outside $\Rp$.
+Indeed we prove that it is the (Feller) generator of $S^c=\{S^c_s\}_{s\ge0}$, the \emph{censored} decreasing $\beta$-stable process in $\Rp$.
+We will construct $S^c$ by repeatedly resurrecting in situ the killed decreasing $\beta$-stable process, following the canonical Ikeda–Nagasawa–Watanabe (INW) piecing together procedure \cite{INW66}.
+(Cf. \cite[Remark 3.3]{kyp14} for two other notions of ``censoring" a process.)

-We initiate the study of the censored fractional derivative $D^\beta_x$, whose theory we believe is an interesting and natural alternative to the Caputo's, as we now explain.
-We first prove the strong well-posedness for the initial value problem (IVP)
+We initiate the study of the censored fractional derivative, and then apply its theory to derive several new and non-trivial results about the censored stable subordinator, as we now explain.
+We first prove the well-posedness of the basic initial value problem (IVP)